 For a team competition, a timer is a must!

 Give each group the list of items and set them loose -- assign one person on each team to take pictures.

-Here's how you award points:
+Here's how to award points:

 4. A Glow in the Dark Hunt (while waiting for fireworks to start!)